 This page has information and links for a number of fellowship providers:

 Asian Development Bank (ADB) (http://www.adb.org/)

 P.O.
 Box 789

 Scholarship Program is established by the Directorate of Human Resources of the Directorate General of Higher Education (DGHE or DIKTI), and facilitated by Nuffic Neso Indonesia.
 The aim is to provide financial aid for Indonesian lecturers of state and private universities to enter doctorate degree programs in the Netherlands.
-Scholarships are awarded for a maximum of three years (36 months) by DIKTI, while the cost of the fourth year will be borne by the Dutch university.
-To qualify for the special channel, a Dutch professor has to nominate and accept the potential Indonesian candidate and the Dutch Higher Education Institution (HEI) has to guarantee to finance the last (fourth) year of the scholarship.
-Recipients of the DIKTI scholarships will receive from the Indonesian Ministry of National Education the following funds for a period of maximum three years (according to the regular financial procedures implemented by the Ministry).
+Scholarships are awarded for a maximum of four years (48 months) by DIKTI.
+To qualify for the special channel, a Dutch professor has to nominate and accept the potential Indonesian candidate.
+Recipients of the DIKTI scholarships will receive from the Indonesian Ministry of National Education the following funds for a period of maximum four years (according to the regular financial procedures implemented by the Ministry).

 Food and Agriculture Organisation of the United Nations (FAO) (http://www.fao.org/)

 Via Delle Terme di Carcalla

 Fulbright Scholarships (http://www.fulbright.nl/)